All photos and videos are taken on my farm.

 2-Day Itinerary

 - Day 1: Arrive & stay near Bermudian Landing.
 Dawn hike + guided walk.
-Afternoon cultural activity or visit village.
+Afternoon cultural activity or visit a village.

 - Day 2: Early morning departure to Cockscomb Basin; full-day wildlife hike; dusk return or overnight in lodge.